sectalks/sectalks.github.io/canberra.md

 Whether it is a [lightning talk](https://en.wikipedia.org/wiki/Lightning_talk), 10min short presentation, or an hour long hands-on workshop, whether it is your first time to present, SecTalks is great place to get feedback and improve on.
 Fill out a [SecTalks CFP](http://j.mp/sectalkscfp) form.

-## Upcoming meetup

-The next meetup is going to be on the 7th June.

 ## How to join